Boult Wade Tennant: Notable cases

 In 1895, Boult and Wade researched and cased a watermarking improvement as a novel invention by inventor W. K. Trotman.
 The patent was worth £20,000 in cash and £30,000 in fully paid up ordinary shares of £1.00 each an extraordinary sum for the time.

-In 1896 Boult and Wade aided in the patency of tyres for the automobile industry by the Dunlop Pneumatic Tyre Company.
+In 1896, the firm aided in the patency of tyres for the automobile industry by the Dunlop Pneumatic Tyre Company.
 John Boyd Dunlop, being the inventor of the first pneumatic tyre In 1888, discovering the pneumatic tyre principle and revolutionising the automotive industry.

-in 1898 Boult and Wade patented an improvement in needles for the manufacture of felted fabrics.
+In 1898, Boult and Wade patented an improvement in needles for the manufacture of felted fabrics.

 In 1913, Boult, Wade and Tennant performed a search of patents to similar patents to the invention by Mr Lamplough, a way of cracking oil during the process of motor spirit production.
 The Lamplough is now one of the chief processes for the efficient commercial production of motor spirit from creosote and shale.

-In 1926, Boult, Wade and Tennant worked with John Logie Baird in acquiring patents to commercially develop the Baird Television.
+In 1926, the firm worked with John Logie Baird in acquiring patents to commercially develop the Baird Television.
 The firm created covering letters, patents, and protection for the Baird System of television to enable vision of living and moving beings... to be transmitted by wireless and land wire.
 In a report received from Messrs Boult, Wade and Tennant, they stated:

 "We have the pleasure in certifying that twenty-nine patents and applications for patents have been filed in this country in connection with the Baird System of television."

 In 1954, Boult, Wade and Tennant corresponded with the Universal Brewery Equipment Ltd in their design of metal containers used for storing, transporting, and dispensing beer.
 This consisted of specification and technical drawings.